jstowers/MineDestroyer/README.md

 		$ cd MineDestroyer

-2.  check to make sure you have the necessary files:
+2. Check to make sure you have the necessary files:

 	  	$ ls